metashot/awemags/README.md

   -f d -m PROTGAMMAWAG -N [RAXML_NSEARCH] -p 42
   ```
 - rbs mode: assess the robustness of inference and construct a ML tree.
 This
-  mode runs the rapid bootstrapping full analysis[^RAXML_BOOTSTRAP].
+  mode runs the rapid bootstrapping full analysis[^raxml_bootstrap].
 The
   bootstrap convergence criterion or the number of bootstrap searches can be
   specified with the parameter `--raxml_nboot`.
 The following parameters will be
   used: